 The Parking in the Community Award is open to:

 Community engagement programmes run by the parking sector

-Projects that see car parks becom focal point of community activity
+Projects that see car parks become a focal point of community activity

-Community and charitable projects enabled by the support pf parking teams
+Community and charitable projects enabled by the support of parking teams

 The judges will be looking for evidence of the following:

 Working for and with a wider community

 Innovative thinking in the preparation, publicising, undertaking of a project/initiative

 Degree of success in achieving goal, making changes, improvements, etc.